 Life’s been tough in rural America.
 It always has been.
 We’ve been the ones who built this country.
 The food that was put on the plates of our founding fathers was grown by the hands of the working people (or slaves when thinking of Thomas Jefferson and George Washington).
-The timber, iron, brick, granite, and marble that built the great houses and government buildings of politicians and business owners came from our lands and our difficult, enduring work.
+The timber, iron, brick, granite, and marble that built the beautiful, elaborate homes and buildings of politicians and business owners came from our lands and our difficult, enduring work.
 Hundreds of thousands of people have died working in rural America, be it miners, loggers, farmers, fisherman, mill workers, and more, all to supply a growing urban population.
 And if we haven’t died, our lives have at least been made shorter and less enjoyable.

 This has been the way of it since well before we immigrated to North America.
 Little has changed as we continue to supply food and goods to urban centers where 80% of Americans now live.
 It has always been expected of us, taken from us without appreciation, without concern or care, all so people in other places can enjoy the “finer things in life” without getting their own hands dirty or risking their own necks.

-I know that many of you support Trump because he speaks his mind and doesn’t act like a typical politician.
+I know that many people support Trump because he speaks his mind and doesn’t act like a typical politician.
 But that doesn’t mean he is a good person.
 That doesn’t mean he cares about us as much as he lets on.
 He is a businessman through and through, and he only does what he thinks will get him something in return.

 Too many people put way too much stock in big names.
 They put too much belief and hope into media portrayals and distractions.
 What we need now more than ever is each other.
 We need to care about one another, we need to realize once again how the system really works and who is doing the abusing.
 We need to think through the BS and ask questions.
-Behind many actions are motives, and among the wealthy, those motives are rarely in the best interest of the working classes.
+Behind many actions are motives, and among the wealthy, those motives are rarely in the best interest of the working folks.

 Today, I think we’ve let the wealthy influence us too much.
 We covet their lifestyles and believe too much of what they say.
 We need to teach and be retaught what kindness and giving really means.
-Judging by his lifestyle and F you attitude, I don’t think that’s a lesson Trump knows or cares about, just like most other wealthy businessmen and politicians who don’t spend time listening to the working people of our nation.
+Judging by his lifestyle and “F you” attitude, I don’t think that’s a lesson Trump knows or cares about, just like most other wealthy businessmen and politicians who don’t spend time listening to the working people of our nation.